7 Modern Denture Alternatives for Your Patients

 Dental implants and bridges are significant investments in a patient's oral health, and their longevity depends entirely on diligent care.
 To protect them, patients should treat them like natural teeth, but with a bit more attention to detail.
 Daily cleaning should include brushing twice a day with a non-abrasive toothpaste and a soft-bristled brush.
 The most critical part is cleaning the areas that are hard to reach, like around the implant posts and underneath the bridge.
 You can recommend specialized tools like water flossers, interdental brushes, or floss threaders to effectively remove plaque and food debris.
 Emphasize that regular professional check-ups and cleanings are non-negotiable for monitoring the health of the implant and surrounding gum tissue.

-Maintain Your Implant-Supported and Digital Dentures
+Caring for Implant-Supported and Digital Dentures

 Modern solutions like implant-supported and digital dentures require a specific maintenance plan to preserve their function and fit.
 Patients love the precision of a digitally designed denture, and proper care ensures it lasts.
 For removable implant-supported dentures, the routine involves two parts: cleaning the prosthesis and cleaning the mouth.
 The denture should be removed daily, brushed gently with a soft brush, and soaked in a recommended solution.
 It’s equally important to clean the gums and implant abutments thoroughly.
 For fixed hybrids, like the AvaMax solution, patients benefit from a restoration that feels and functions like natural teeth, often eliminating the need for adhesives.
 Their daily routine will focus on cleaning around and under the prosthesis with tools like water flossers and specialized brushes.

-Clean and Preserve Flexible Partial Dentures
+How to Clean Your Flexible Partial Dentures

 Flexible partial dentures are prized for their comfort and natural appearance, but their unique material requires a gentle touch.
 The thermoplastic resin is more porous and delicate than traditional acrylic, so you should advise patients to avoid harsh chemicals and abrasive toothpastes, which can cause scratches and discoloration.
 The best practice is to rinse the partial after every meal to remove food particles.
 For a deeper clean, they should use a soft denture brush and a specialized flexible partial cleaner.
 Remind patients to never use hot water, as it can warp the material and ruin the fit.
 Storing the partial in water or a denture solution overnight will also keep it hydrated and maintain its flexibility.